-In addition to giving healthy cooking advice, they asked for weekly meal planning tips.
-The two certainly go hand in hand so today I am sharing my meal planning suggestions and cost savings strategies to help promote a long term, healthy (and delicious!) lifestyle.
+Easy tips for my weekly meal planning and cost savings strategies to help promote a long term, healthy (and delicious!) lifestyle.

 Tips for weekly meal and food budget planning: